Magento 2 TTFB (Time To First Byte) Optimization Guide [Updated 2021]

 Once a server generates a response, it needs to transmit it back to the user.
 This step is dependent on both the enterprise’s connection speed and the user’s connection speed.
 The TTFB is determined the moment the client begins receiving the response, literally when the client receives the first byte.

-There are a number of things which are causing a slow TTFB.
-If you are noticing that your contents are taking a long time to first byte, then it is important to investigate the issue and make any necessary changes in order to optimize your site’s speed.
-Below given some of the common reasons why you have slower than normal TTFB can include:
+There are a number of things which are causing a higher TTFB.
+If you are noticing that your page is taking a long time to first byte, then it is important to investigate the issue and make any necessary changes in order to optimize your site’s speed.
+Below given some of the common reasons why you have higher than normal Average TTFB:

 - Networking issues